census-instrumentation/opencensus-go/README.md

 ## Exporters

-OpenCensus is a vendor agnostic library and can export instrumentation data to various backends.
-Currently, OpenCensus is supporting:
+OpenCensus can export instrumentation data to various backends.
+Currently, OpenCensus supports:

-* [Prometheus][exporter-prom]
+* [Prometheus][exporter-prom] for stats
-* [OpenZipkin][exporter-zipkin]
+* [OpenZipkin][exporter-zipkin] for traces
 * Stackdriver [Monitoring][exporter-sdstats] and [Trace][exporter-sdtrace]

 ## Tags

-Tags represent propagated key values.
-They can be propagated using context.Context in the same process or can be encoded to be transmitted on wire and decoded back to a tag.Map at the destination.
+Tags represent propagated key-value pairs.
+They can be propagated using context.Context in the same process or can be encoded to be transmitted on the wire and decoded back to a tag.Map at the destination.

 ### Getting a key by a name